Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240206-intro-to-formatting-and-linting/lesson.md

 *at a higher level, this is also, in part, the purpose of design patterns and application architectures, but that is a topic for a future lesson.

+These conventions are particularly important for us at Arcadia, as most of our code is developed collaboratively, which necessarily means that multiple people will read it.
+In addition, we often intend for the code we produce to be useful and understandable to others outside of Arcadia, and part of that is ensuring our code meets high standards for readability and comprehensibility.

 ## An introductory example
 As an example to help illustrate why code formatting and style are so important, consider the following code: